/

 Properties are attributes that help define details around your events and users.
 At a high level:

-• Event properties are attributes that help describe details specific to the particular instance of an event.
+• Event properties are attributes that describe details specific to the particular instance of an event.
 For example, if you had a Purchase Completed event, you could specify what the user purchased, the total value of the order, and the payment method used.

 • User properties are traits describing the user and apply across all their future events until the properties are modified.
 Amplitude's SDK captures several user properties by default, and you can also set up your own properties to track.